 The first tour begins at 9:00 am daily at 201 Broadway (stop #1 ).
 The last tour of the day varies depending on the depot that you are starting from, the time of year, the day of the week, and any citywide events in town.
 Please refer directly to Old Town’s tour schedule.

-How much knowledge do your conductors have about Nashville?
+How much knowledge do the conductors have about Nashville?

 You will be amazed at how knowledgeable our conductors are and what great storytellers and entertainers they are, too!
 All of our tour conductors go through a rigorous six-week training program to ensure that their tour is safe, their information is accurate, and their customer service is outstanding.

-Are there parking lots near any of your stops?
+Are there parking lots near any of the stops?

 Parking in Nashville is sometimes a challenge and can be on the expensive side; but there are a large number of parking options around the city, including parking garages, parking lots, and city-metered spaces.